AnnaSeDab/UrszUla-Photography/README.md

 ![Screenshot of CSS validator results](assets/images/CSS-validator.png)

+### Manual tests

+Throughout creation the website was tested for its responsivenes.

+Upon completing website was tested on following browsers and devices:

+- Desktop browsers:
+   - Firefox
+   - Chromium
+   - Chrome
+- Mobile devices:
+   - Galaxy S7
+   - Huawei ELE-L29

+also in Firefox developer tools on different screen sizes.

+Testing included resizing of the screen, scrolling, clicking on links and buttons, hovering over links, submitting the form, making sure links open in new pages.

 ---

 ## Fixed bugs

 Scrollbar in Chromium causing page to overflow. - Added code to the body element: